Jali Fily Cissokho’s Cout Diomboulo Band

 Luna Cohen, voice; Matheus Nova, bass; John Crawford, piano / keyboard; Marius Rodrigues, drums.

-Tarik Beshir, oud and vocals; Malachy O’Neill, double bass; Dr Martin Stokes, qanun; Eric Samothrakis, djembe; Yara Salahiddeen, vocals; Philippos Demetriou, riq; Giles Lewin violin, Mina Salama; nay.
+Tarik Beshir, oud and vocals; Malachy O’Neill, double bass; Prof. Martin Stokes, qanun; Eric Samothrakis, djembe; Yara Salahiddeen, vocals; Philippos Demetriou, riq; Giles Lewin violin, Mina Salama; nay.

 Paying tribute to the ‘Nahda’ era, Oxford Maqam embraces the sounds of the Arab Renaissance; an extraordinary period of creativity and musical innovation across the Middle East.
 Oxford Maqam’s vintage repertoire has gained popularity for its mesmerising recreation of Egyptian and Levantine songs that date from the 19th century to the early cinema era.
 From local cafés to royal palaces, they offer a lively and highly informed insight into the urban musical cultures prevailing back then.
 While comprising the traditional takht (Middle Eastern combination of instruments), the ensemble performs in an authentic style with an ear for the improvisatory practices of the time.